peilun-he/PDSim/README.md

 ### Simulation Accuracy

-In this section, we will illustrate the simulation accuracy through the following figure by demonstrating that with appropriate parameters, our simulated data closely aligns with the real data.
+In the figure below, we illustrate the alignment between the data simulated using PDSIM and the real data.

 ![](figures/real_data.png)

-The black curve represents the WTI crude oil futures with a 1-month maturity spanning from 1 November 2014 to 30 June 2015.
+The black time series plot represents the WTI crude oil futures with a 1-month maturity spanning from 1 November 2014 to 30 June 2015.
 Initially, we estimated parameters using real data.
 Unfortunately, this parameter estimation falls outside the scope of PDSim.
 Therefore, we will not delve into the details here.
 However,